zht750808/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 .. warning::

    This is a new experimental feature.
 Make sure to verify a full restore job.

 Challenge: large (by means of #files and bytes) jobs often run very long exceeding backup windows.
 If interrupted, everything done so far is useless and the job has to be started from scratch again.
 This plugin automatically splits a large fileset into *n* parts.
 Each of this *n* parts will be back-uped by an incremental job.
 These jobs can run in parallel.

 .. warning::

-If running parallel aka 'Concurrent' jobs, make sure, that each job writes to a different device, otherwise restore-erros might occur.
+   If running parallel aka 'Concurrent' jobs, make sure, that each job writes to a different volume, otherwise restore-erros might occur.
+Use MaximumConcurrentJobs = 1 for the used device.

 Basic Concept